Collaborative Procurement: The future of Strategic Procurement

 Better supplier relationships also mean that supply chain management is often easier.
 The collaborative working arrangement benefits all parties.

-Of course, concessions will need to be made for certain situations or projects that would need to operate outside of a collaborative process, such as disasters or emergencies, novated contracts or proven monopolies on specific contracts, and those would be addressed as required.
+Of course, concessions will need to be made for certain situations or projects that would need to operate outside of a collaborative procurement process, such as disasters or emergencies, novated contracts or proven monopolies on specific contracts, and those would be addressed as required.

 Reach out today to get started.